 We'd also like to point out that there are a number of other good reasons to save sex for marriage.
 They are practical, and they can be grouped into five basic categories.

 Naturally, there's a great deal more that could be said.
-If you're open to discussing these ideas and principles at greater length, we'd like to invite you to call and speak with a member of our staff.
-You can reach Focus on the Family's Counseling Department at this number.
+If you're open to discussing these ideas and principles at greater length, we'd like to invite you to call and speak with a member of our counseling staff.